 The River Terrace monitoring station has been in operation since 1993.
-The site consists of measurement analyzers for O3, SO2, CO, NO_x, and PM{2.5}.
+The site consists of measurement analyzers for O_3 , SO_2 , NO_x , and $PM{2.5}$.

-Before calendar year 2017, the PM2.5 FRM monitor will be replaced with a FEM monitor.
-In 2017, the CO monitor will be discontinued.
+Starting calendar year 2017, the PM2.5 FRM monitor was replaced with a FEM monitor and the CO monitor was discontinued.